 - In Summary – Deciding Which Option is Best For You

 If you have left government or military service in recent years, then there is a good chance you still have a Thrift Savings Plan (TSP) account in your name.
 Personally, I’m a big fan of consolidating financial accounts to make financial planning and management easier to deal with.
-But the TSP is in it’s own category of financial accounts due to several factors that separate it from other investment options, namely some of the lowest expense ratios you will ever find.
+But the TSP is in a league of its own among other investment options, namely due to some of the lowest expense ratios you will find anywhere.
 So keeping your assets in the TSP may not be a bad option.

 The first thing you will need to do is determine if your assets are eligible for distribution.
 The TSP has certain criteria, so contact customer service through the ThriftLine if in doubt.

 Once you determine your funds are eligible for distribution, you need to decide what to do with those funds.
 We previously discussed options for the TSP when you leave the service in this article: what should you do with your TSP when you leave the military?